 We’ll never con you into doing service with us.
 We believe that transparency is integral to forming trust between our customers and ourselves, which is why we provide you with upfront pricing.

 In some situations, you may be able to clean your drains yourself.
-To keep your drains clean, rinse vinegar and baking soda down your drain with hot water now and then.
-This will keep them clean after your professional Hamptons drain cleaning service.
+To keep your drains clean, rinse vinegar and baking soda down your drain with near-boiling water now and then.
+This will at least keep the drain opening clean before you are due for your professional The Hamptons drain cleaning service.

 If you have tough clogs, we don’t recommend trying to tackle this problem on your own, as rinsing cleaners down your clogged pipes over and over again can cause a sewer backup.
 Consumer-grade drain cleaners also tend to be harsh on your plumbing and can cause your pipes to deteriorate.
 Additionally, you don’t have any way of knowing whether your clog is being caused by toilet paper or tree roots.
 If tree roots are the culprit, you’ll need professional plumbing services at one point or another.